nextcloud/documentation/admin_manual/maintenance/restore.rst

 Restoring Nextcloud
 ===================

-To restore an Nextcloud installation there are three main things you need to
+To restore a Nextcloud installation there are four main things you need to
 restore:

 #.
 The configuration directory
 #.
 The data directory
 #.
 The database
+# The theme directory

 .. note:: You must have both the database and data directory.
 You cannot complete restoration unless you have both of these.